Autism Supports for Accessing Employment

 Targeted strategies get you access to employers in ways other than direct job applications.
 Targeted strategies can include training, mentors, people you know in the industry, agency work or voluntary experience.

-There may also be specialised supports for jobseeking and recruitment practices that are open to you, and if so why not use them?
+There may be specialised supports for jobseeking and recruitment practices that are open to you, and if so why not use them.

-There may be other opportunities you are overlooking:
+There may also be other opportunities you are overlooking:

 If you are in college there may be mentoring or graduate programmes available to you that can help you to gain experience and references.

-If you are unemployed you may find support through INTREO or the Local Area Employment Service.
+If you are unemployed you may find support through INTREO, EmployAbility or the Local Area Employment Service.

 Autistic Rights in Accessing Employment